plforacle/mysql-enterprise/install-verify-ee/install-verify-ee.md

 In this lab, you will:
 * Discuss MySQL Connection
-* Connect to Ports 3306
+* Connect to Port 3306
 * Import Sample Databses
 * Learn Useful SQL Statements